Glory (honor): Plato

 The Greek philosopher Plato, in his dialog Symposium devoted to discussing love, digresses into the subject of fame and glory.
 This comes in the section that concerns the dialog between Socrates and Diotima.
 She is explaining that men search for some kind of immortality, for instance by means of physical and intellectual procreation.
 She then asserts that the love for fame and glory is very strong, and in fact to obtain them, men are ready to engage in great efforts, and also run risks and sacrifices, even of their lives (self-sacrifice), and will sacrifice still more for this than for their children.
 She then references Alcestis (who died to save Admetus), Achilles (to avenge Patroclus), and Codrus, as examples of heroes in search of fame and immortal renown.

-Plato believed "There's a victory, and defeat; the first and best of victories, the lowest and worst of defeats which each man gains or sustains at the hands not of another, but of himself."
+Plato claimed "that there is a victory and defeat—the best and the worst—which each man sustains, not at the hands of another, but of himself".
 Plato emphasized that victory is self-motivated, while glory is to benefit future victory.

 Plato's specific commentary about life's glories that "The first and best victory is to conquer self.
 To be conquered by self is, of all things, the most shameful and vile." has been later referenced by magazines and newspapers such as the American news publication Forbes (in June 1928).